 I will say this—Pixlr is not the tool for experimenting with different effects or creating something that transcends the original image.
 I use it to resize photos without the messing with the aspect ratio or adding a bit more saturation to a photo.
 Nothing game-changing, but convenient nonetheless.

 Canva is an all-in-one tool for novice creators.
+It’s one of the best design apps to use when you’re on a budget.
 The web-based app comes with a template for everything from Facebook posts to wedding invites, resumes, and logos.

 Where I think Canva really shines is in the realm of social media graphics.
 They have a ton of free templates you can customize with your own copy and images.
 Start with a template, then fill in the boxes to suit your needs.